pay-theory/pay-theory-docs/WEB/STATE_LISTENERS.md

 ### Callback Argument

 The callback will be passed a state object.
-The state object will include an object with all the possible fields that can be used with the PayTheory SDK and consist of 3 pieces of information.
+The state object will include an object with all the possible fields that can be used with the Pay Theory SDK and consist of 3 pieces of information.
 - **isFocused**: boolean indicating if the field is focused
 - **isDirty**: boolean indicating if the field currently has text entered
 - **errorMessages**: array of error messages if the field is invalid